 Now let $(T_{j}^{v})_{j\ge 1}$ be i.i.d.~copies of $T$ for any $v\in\V$ and define the multiplicative \BRW\ (also called weighted branching process) as the random map

-Note that Assumption \eqref{eq:(T1)} entails that $L$ forms a supercritical \BRW\ and that with positive probability, for all $n\in\N$, there exists a vertex $v\in\V_{n}:=\{u:|u|=n\}$ such that $L(v)>0$.
+Assumption \eqref{eq:(T1)} entails that $L$ forms a supercritical \BRW, thus with positive probability, for any $n \in \N$ there exists a vertex $v\in\V_{n}:=\{u:|u|=n\}$ such that $L(v)>0$.
 This event is called the survival set of the \BRW.
 Thinking of $T_{j}^{v}$ as a weight attached to the edge connecting vertex $v$ with its child $vj$, we see that $L(v)$ equals the total weight of the unique shortest path from the root $\varnothing$ (with $L(\varnothing):=1$) to $v$ obtained by multiplying the edge weights along this path.
 The natural filtration of the \BRW, reflecting its genealogical structure, is defined by

 There is a deep and meaningful relationship between the fixed points of the smoothing transform and the \BRW\ just introduced.
 This will be further explained in Section~\ref{sec:measure}.

 A second fundamental assumption for the existence of nontrivial solutions to \eqref{eq:functional FPE}, though not necessary as shown in \cite{Liu:98} and already mentioned, is the existence of a minimal positive $\alpha$, called \emph{characteristic exponent of $T$} in \cite{AlsBigMei:12}, such that \eqref{eqn:alphaDef} holds.
 Then these solutions can be expressed in terms of an associated martingale limit.
 Namely, by the branching property of the \BRW, the process